On this page

 - Avoid writes on the UI thread if you write on a background thread:

 - You can write to a realm from any thread, but there can be only one writer at a time.
 Consequently, write transactions block each other.
 A write on the UI thread may result in your app appearing unresponsive while it waits for a write on a background thread to complete.
-If you are using Realm Sync, avoid writing on the UI thread as Sync writes on a background thread.
+If you are using Device Sync, avoid writing on the UI thread as Sync writes on a background thread.

 - Don't pass live objects, collections, or realms to other threads: